0rxa/DSaA/Chapter 3/Chapter 3.md

 ## Queues
 Queues are the ideal data structure to model a FIFO buffer.
 Theoretically we add to the end of a queue and take away elements from its front.

+Queues are represented like lists but with an extra cell to keep track of the first and last elements.
+This allows changes to both ends of the queue with constant effort.
+A queue inserted as "0, 1, 2, 3" is accessed as:

+	0 -> 1 -> 2 -> 3 -> NULL

+#### Constructors
+* EmptyQueue - returns an empty queue
+* push(element, queue) - returns a queue identical to *queue* but with *element* at the beginning

+#### Selectors
+* top(queue) - returns the first element of *queue*
+* pop(queue) - reutrns *queue* removing the first element

+My implementation consisted of two data structures one for a linked list and one for the queue structure.

+	struct node{
+		int num;
+		struct node *next;
+	};
+	typedef struct node node;

+	struct queue{
+		struct node* first;
+		struct node* last;
+	};
+	typedef struct queue queue;